 The current Louisiana riverboat gaming license of Treasure Chest was valid for five years and was to expire on May 18, 2005.
-An application for renewal was filed and, in January 2005, the renewal was approved by the Gaming Control

-Board for an additional five-year period.
+An application for renewal was filed and, in January 2005, the renewal was approved by the Gaming Control Board for an additional five-year period.
 The Sam's Town Shreveport license was to expire in March of 2005 and in January 2005, the renewal was approved by the Gaming Control Board for an additional five-year period.

-The Company is involved in legal proceedings with an unsuccessful applicant for the original Treasure Chest riverboat license in Louisiana.
+We are involved in legal proceedings with an unsuccessful applicant for the original Treasure Chest riverboat license in Louisiana.

 Alvin C. Copeland, the sole shareholder of an unsuccessful applicant for a riverboat license at the location of our Treasure Chest Casino, has made several attempts to have the Treasure Chest license revoked and awarded to his company.
 In 1999 and 2000, Copeland unsuccessfully opposed the renewal of the Treasure Chest license and has brought two separate legal actions against us.
 In November 1993, Copeland objected to the relocation of Treasure Chest Casino from the Mississippi River to its current site on Lake Pontchartrain.
 The predecessor to the Louisiana Gaming Control Board allowed the relocation over Copeland's objection.
 Copeland then filed an appeal of the agency's decision with the Nineteenth Judicial District Court.
 Through a number of amendments to the appeal, Copeland improperly attempted to transform the appeal into a direct action suit and sought the revocation of the Treasure Chest license.
 Treasure Chest intervened in the matter in order to protect its interests.
 The appeal/suit, as it related to Treasure Chest Casino, was dismissed by the District Court and that dismissal was upheld on appeal by the First Circuit Court of Appeal.
 Additionally, in 1999, Copeland filed a direct action against Treasure Chest and certain other parties seeking the revocation of Treasure Chest's license, an award of the license to him and monetary damages.
 The suit was dismissed by the trial court citing that Copeland failed to state a claim on which relief could be granted.
 The dismissal was appealed by Copeland to the First Circuit Court of Appeal.
 On June 21, 2002, the First Circuit Court of Appeal reversed the trial court's decision and remanded the matter to the trial court.
-On January 14, 2003, we filed a motion to dismiss the matter and that motion was denied.
-The matter has been dormant all of 2005.
+On January 14, 2003, we filed a motion to dismiss the matter and that motion was partially denied.
+The Court of Appeal refused to reverse the denial of the motion to dismiss.
+In May 2004, we filed additional motions to dismiss on other grounds.
+There was no activity regarding this matter during 2005 and 2006, but the plaintiff recently filed a motion to set a hearing date related to the motions to dismiss, which hearing has been scheduled for August 27, 2007.
 We currently are vigorously defending the lawsuit.

-If this matter ultimately results in the Treasure Chest license being revoked, it would have a significant adverse effect on our business, financial condition and results of operations.
+If this matter ultimately results in the Treasure Chest license being revoked, it could have a significant adverse effect on our business, financial condition and results of operations.